Ex-minister Nick Gibb calls for Boris Johnson to resign

 His intervention came hours after Red Wall MP Aaron Bell also called for Mr Johnson to go.

-Mr Gibb attacked Mr Johnson for “flagrantly disregarding” the rules he set “within the fortress of 10 Downing Street”.
+Mr Gibb attacked Mr Johnson for “flagrantly disregarding” rules he had set “within the fortress of 10 Downing Street”.

-He said his constituents were “furious about the double standards” and said the Prime Minister had been “inaccurate” in statements to the Commons.
+He said his constituents were “furious about the double standards” and said the prime minister had been “inaccurate” in statements to the Commons.

 Writing in The Telegraph, the MP for Bognor Regis and Littlehampton, said: “The Prime Minister accepted the resignation of Allegra Stratton for joking about a Christmas party that she hadn’t attended, but he won’t take responsibility for those that he did attend.